Sesame Street video games: Elmo's Deep Sea Adventure

 Elmo's Deep Sea Adventure is a CD-ROM game.
-The game was developed by Mattel Media in 2000 and re-released by Sesame Workshop in 2005, and by Encore Software in 2006.
+The game was released by Mattel Interactive in 2000 and re-released by Sesame Workshop in 2005, and by Encore Software in 2006.
 Elmo invites users to join him on his deep sea submarine to explore shipwrecks, sunken cities and lost treasure.
 Oscar, Grover, Zoe, Rosita and Telly also appear.
 Skills such as critical thinking, problem-solving, and decision making are taught in three play modes, five activities, and two levels.

 Elmo's Letter Adventure

-Elmo's Letter Adventure is an educational game for the Nintendo 64 and PlayStation featuring Sesame Streets Elmo and was released on November 15th, 1999.
+Elmo's Letter Adventure is an educational game for the Nintendo 64 and PlayStation featuring Sesame Streets Elmo and was released by NewKidCo on November 15th, 1999.

 Elmo's Number Journey

-Elmo's Number Journey is an educational game for the Nintendo 64 and PlayStation featuring Sesame Streets Elmo.
-And was released on March 10th 1999.
+Elmo's Number Journey is an educational game for the Nintendo 64 and PlayStation featuring Sesame Streets Elmo, released by NewKidCo on March 10th, 1999.

 Players must guide Elmo through three areas, split into two halves each, collecting the numbers needed to answer the mathematical problems posed by each area's host.
 Play begins on Sesame Street, where the player must choose one of three difficulty levels and then proceed to Elmo's playroom to access a tutorial or talk to one of the hosts in order to access their area.
 The difficulty level determines how many problems the player must solve to proceed to the next area, and how many mistakes a player can make before game over.
 Unlike many video games, there are no enemies to defeat and no races against the clock, play revolves around choosing the correct answer to problems and navigating areas with different vehicles.

 The Nintendo 64 version of Elmo's Number Journey has been somewhat popular amongst speedrunners in recent years due to the game's short duration.

 Elmo's Preschool

-Elmo's Preschool is a CD-ROM game developed by Creative Wonders and Children's Television Workshop in August 1996.
+Elmo's Preschool is a CD-ROM game developed by Children's Television Workshop and released by Creative Wonders in August 1996.
 Elmo guides the user, who chooses to play in one of the five unique playrooms available.